Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - It’s helpful to distinguish between states of arousal and consciousness.
 - E.g. Sleep, wakefulness, coma, and brain death.
 - Antonio Damasio separates consciousness into two categories
-    - Core consciousness: when consciousness is “flipped on”.
+    - *Core consciousness*: when consciousness is “flipped on”.
-    - Extended consciousness: built on core consciousness and holds the complex contents of consciousness.
+    - *Extended consciousness*: built on core consciousness and holds the complex contents of consciousness.
 - The brain regions needed for core consciousness are in the evolutionarily oldest part of the brain - the brainstem.
 - The brainstem’s primary job is homeostatic regulation of the body and brain and this is performed mainly by the medulla oblongata along with the pons.
 - Disconnect this part of the brainstem and the body dies.
 This is true for all mammals.